Probabilistically robust stabilizing allocations in uncertain coalitional games

-Note that the standard notion of the scenario core is recovered as a special case of the scenario $\zeta$-core by setting $\zeta=0$.
+In this case, we lift Assumption \ref{nonempty} on non-emptiness of the scenario core and provide through Theorem \ref{relaxation} guarantees on the probabilistic stability of an allocation in a relaxed version of the scenario core, the so called \emph{scenario $\zeta$-core}: \begin{definition}\textup{(Scenario $\zeta$-core)} Given some $\zeta \geq 0$, the scenario $\zeta$-core of a scenario game $G_K$ coincides with the set $C_\zeta(G_K)=\{\bs{x} \in \R^N : \textstyle\sum_{i \in \pazocal{N}}x_i = u(\pazocal{N}), \textstyle\sum_{i \in S}x_i \geq \max_{k=1, \dots, K} u(S, \delta^{(k)})- \zeta \text{ for any } S \subseteq \pazocal{N} \}. $ $\square$ \end{definition} Note that the standard notion of the scenario core is recovered as a special case of the scenario $\zeta$-core by setting $\zeta=0$.
 In other words, the scenario $\zeta$-core is a set of allocations based on available data, where no agent can improve its payoff by leaving the grand coalition.
 If it happens, then it must pay a penalty of $\zeta$ for leaving.
-We first aim at finding a solution inside the least-core, i.e., the set where allocations are stable with the minimum value of $\zeta$.
+We first aim at finding a solution inside the \emph{least-core}, i.e., the set where allocations are stable with the minimum value of $\zeta$.
 Finding such a solution in our set-up amounts to solving the following tractable optimization program, formulated in the spirit of the scenario approach with relaxation \cite{campi2020scenario,campi2021theory},